You are here

 Major in Communication

-The Department of Communication offers bachelor of arts (B.A.) and bachelor of science (B.S.) degrees in communication.
+The Department of Communication offers a bachelor of arts (B.A.) and a bachelor of science (B.S.) degree in communication.
 The B.A. requires 12 credits and the B.S. requires 6 credits of a non-native language (or the equivalent).
 Both degrees in communication require the following components: